Identification with Orthogonal Basis Functions: Convergence Speed, Asymptotic Bias, and Rate-Optimal Pole Selection: Proof of Theorem and Corollary

 We can extend this realization to dimension $n$ by appending zeros:

 Thus, the system $(\check{A}, \check{B}, \check{C})$ is an $n$-dimensional system that satisfies Corollary~\ref{cor:fundamental_limit_ss}.

-\begin{biographynophoto}{Jiayun Li} received her Bachelor of Engineering degree from Department of Automation, Tsinghua University in 2022.
+\begin{biography}[{ }]{Jiayun Li} received her Bachelor of Engineering degree from the Department of Automation, Tsinghua University in 2022.
 She is currently a Ph.D. candidate in the Department of Automation, Tsinghua University.
-Her research interests include system identification, learning-based control, with applications in robotics. \end{biographynophoto}
+Her research interests include system identification, learning-based control, with applications in robotics. \end{biography}

-\begin{biographynophoto}{Yiwen Lu} received his Bachelor of Engineering degree from Department of Automation, Tsinghua University in 2020.
-He is currently a Ph.D. candidate in Department of Automation, Tsinghua University.
-His research interests include adaptive and learning-based control, with applications in robotics. \end{biographynophoto}

-\begin{biographynophoto}{Yilin Mo} is an Associate Professor in the Department of Automation, Tsinghua University.
+\begin{biography}[{ }]{Yiwen Lu} received the B.Eng. degree from the Department of Automation, Tsinghua University, Beijing, China, in 2020, and the Ph.D. degree from the Department of Automation, Tsinghua University, in 2025.
+His research interests include adaptive and learning-based control, with applications in robotics. \end{biography} \begin{biography}[{ }]{Yilin Mo} is an Associate Professor in the Department of Automation, Tsinghua University.
 He received his Ph.D.
 In Electrical and Computer Engineering from Carnegie Mellon University in 2012 and his Bachelor of Engineering degree from Department of Automation, Tsinghua University in 2007.
 Prior to his current position, he was a postdoctoral scholar at Carnegie Mellon University in 2013 and California Institute of Technology from 2013 to 2015.
 He held an assistant professor position in the School of Electrical and Electronic Engineering at Nanyang Technological University from 2015 to 2018.
-His research interests include secure control systems and networked control systems, with applications in sensor networks and power grids. \end{biographynophoto}

-\begin{biographynophoto} {Jie Chen} (S'87--M'89--SM'98--F'07) received the B.S. degree in aerospace engineering from Northwestern Polytechnic University, Xi’an, China, in 1982, the M.S.E. degree in electrical engineering, the M.A. degree in mathematics, and the Ph.D. degree in electrical engineering all from the University of Michigan, Ann Arbor, MI, USA, in 1985, 1987, and 1990, respectively.
+His research interests include secure control systems and networked control systems, with applications in sensor networks and power grids. \end{biography} \begin{biography}[{ }] {Jie Chen} (S'87--M'89--SM'98--F'07) received the B.S. degree in aerospace engineering from Northwestern Polytechnic University, Xi’an, China, in 1982, the M.S.E. degree in electrical engineering, the M.A. degree in mathematics, and the Ph.D. degree in electrical engineering all from the University of Michigan, Ann Arbor, MI, USA, in 1985, 1987, and 1990, respectively.